 La Proba-3 mission is one of the most interesting and promising projects of the European Space Agency (ESA).
 This ambitious project seeks to revolutionize the study of the Sun by creating artificial solar eclipses, using two satellites that will fly in formation at a distance of 150 meters from each other, one called Hide and the other CoronagraphThe first will block light from the Sun, while the second will be able to capture detailed images of the solar corona, the Sun's outermost layer, completely free from interference from the Earth's atmosphere.
+Want to learn how to safely observe a solar eclipse?

-The mission, led by the Spanish company SENER, has the coordination and collaboration of other important companies in Spain, such as GMV y Airbus SpainIn fact, 40% of the total budget of 200 million euros has been financed by Spain, reflecting its deep involvement in the development of advanced space technologies.
+The mission, led by the Spanish company SENER, has the coordination and collaboration of other important companies in Spain, such as GMV y Airbus SpainIn fact, 40% of the total €200 million budget was financed by Spain, reflecting its deep involvement in the development of advanced space technologies.

 The study of the solar corona

 The solar corona is one of the least understood areas of our star.
 Despite being immensely hot, with temperatures reaching millions of degrees, relatively little is known about the mechanisms that heat it or how such powerful phenomena as solar flares originate.
 Coronal Mass Ejections (CME), which could have devastating effects on Earth's communications and navigation systems.
+Do you want to understand what solar maximum is and its impact?

 The use of Coronagraph, placed in an orbit more than 60.000 kilometers from Earth, and protected by the Hide, will allow scientists to observe the corona without the limitations of the Earth's atmosphere, opening the door to new answers and scientific discoveries.
 This autonomous method of formation flight promises to achieve millimeter precision, making it unique worldwide.
+The next total eclipse in Spain in 2026.
+Is it on your calendar?

 Formation Flight Technology